Judging

 Entries for the Writing Awards are adjudicated as follows:

-3. Each jury will consist of at least one editor and one writer, with the third juror either a second editor or writer, or a journalist or other person with topical expertise in that category.
+• Each jury will consist of at least one editor and one writer, with the third juror either a second editor, writer, journalist or another person with topical expertise in that category.

 • Style and Creativity (1/3 of score)